Long Range Club Planning

-The session may be held at the District Office (meal cost and materials will be $25.00 per person attending from the club) or the Club may choose a location of their choice.
+The session may be held at the District Office or the Club may select a location of their choice.
 The Club Coordinator is responsible for all materials, facilities including the room setup if the District Office meeting room is not used.
 We do ask that a meal be served due to the length of the session and this cost is the responsibility of the club.
 If meeting at another location, the cost to the club is $25 for expenses of Post-It easel paper and other supplies, payable in advance to Rotary District 5100 and mailed to the District Office or given to the Team Leader on the day of the facilitation.

 During the Vision Facilitation session, a team of facilitators will lead a process consisting of an overview presentation, a writing exercise, data collection, and consensus voting and summary and action plan development.

 There are at least three measures of success for clubs that complete Vision Facilitation: